Auto-Nom/Subterranean-Torment/README.md

 *TODO:*

 * Add classes and races to choose from
-* Add more equipment slots and equippable items
+* Add more equippable items
 * Add different spells and potions
 * Add more monsters
-* Tweak the colours a bit, some things are hard to see
+* Tweak the colours a bit
-* Add targeting UI and keyboard targeting
+* Add keyboard targeting
 * Add bosses and an artifact at the bottom to obtain in order to win
 * Maybe add a lighting system (torches and lanterns etc)
 * Add more stats than just attack and defense